 To the extent that owner advances are required, owners should receive HUD approval in advance, especially if the owner expects repayment before the distribution of annual (or semi-annual) surplus cash.
-For those properties with reserve for replacement accounts and residual receipts accounts, funds should be accessed according to current policy in Handbook 4350.1, Chapter 4 (for reserve for replacement accounts) and Chapter 25 (for residual receipts), for eligible items.
-If the owner is seeking to use reserve for replacement and residual receipt funds for non-eligible uses, approval must be received from HUD field staff and Headquarters, as necessary, in advance.
+For those properties with reserve for replacement accounts and residual receipts accounts, owners can request approval according to current policy and procedures in Handbook 4350.1, Chapter 4 (for reserve for replacement) and Chapter 25 (for residual receipts), for eligible items.
+If the owner is seeking to use reserve for replacement and residual receipt funds for traditionally non-eligible uses, prior approval must be received from HUD field staff and Headquarters, as necessary.

-Q24: May FHA-insured borrowers as well as Section 202 and 811 property owners access their reserve for replacement accounts to cover items not consistent with Handbook 4350.1 Chapter 4 guidance, such as mortgage payments for delinquent mortgages?
+Q28: May FHA-insured borrowers as well as Section 202 and 811 property owners access their reserve for replacement accounts to cover items not consistent with Handbook 4350.1 Chapter 4 guidance, such as mortgage payments for delinquent mortgages?